What is The CAS Institute?

 How do I join The CAS Institute?
 Why should I join?

 New members join online using the membership application.
-Annual membership dues are $250, but 2017 dues are waived for new members who join through September 30, 2017.
+Annual membership dues are $250.

 iCAS membership provides an opportunity to be a part of a professional community.
 While some members will choose to earn an iCAS credential, others will encourage and support those pursuing one.
 Member participation drives our professional activities, and forums and are a great way to enhance your network and gain access to current events.
 Volunteers are encouraged help develop our existing practice communities as well as start new ones based on particular areas of interest.

 Why was The CAS Institute created?

 The CAS Institute, formed in 2015, was created to provide premier specialty credentialing and professional education to technical, quantitative specialists in selected practice areas.
 The CAS leadership recognized the opportunity to serve quantitative professionals in complementary fields, such as advanced analytics and data science, addressing today’s quantitative challenges in insurance and other sectors.
 The iCAS program was created to meet these additional market needs for further specialization.

 How does The CAS Institute differ from the Casualty Actuarial Society (CAS)?

 The CAS Institute is a wholly-owned subsidiary of the Casualty Actuarial Society (CAS) and provides specialty credentialing and professional education to quantitative specialists in selected areas.
 The Casualty Actuarial Society is the premier credentialing and professional association for property and casualty (P&C) actuaries, offering the ACAS, FCAS and CERA designations to its members.